Ana-Costa-1201313/sem5pi-24-25-3db9-backend/Docs/Sprint A/US 5.1.12/readme.md

 **Acceptance Criteria:**

-- Admins can input staff details such as first name, last name, contact information, and specialization.
+- Admins can input staff details such as the name, contact information, and specialization.
 - A unique staff ID (License Number) is generated upon profile creation.
 - The system ensures that the staff's email and phone number are unique.
 - The profile is stored securely, and access is based on role-based permissions